Logo Barenbrug

 more

-This leaf disease is caused by the fungus Leptosphaerulina...
+This clover disease is caused by the fungus Leptosphaerulina...

-This leaf disease is caused by the fungus Leptosphaerulina trifolii and is very similar to Pseudopeziza leaf spot (below).
+This clover disease is caused by the fungus Leptosphaerulina trifolii and is very similar to common leaf spot.
 However, the pathogen only sporulates on the dead tissue in the bottom of the pasture.

 more

-Pseudopeziza leaf spot (PLS) is caused by the fungus Pseudopeziza...
+Common leaf spot (CLS) is caused by the fungus Pseudopeziza...

-Pseudopeziza leaf spot (PLS) is caused by the fungus Pseudopeziza trifolii, mainly in autumn and winter in the North Island.
-Quality of conserved feed can be affected.
+Common leaf spot (CLS) is caused by the fungus Pseudopeziza trifolii and mainly occurs in the cooler, moister winter months.
+This disease is common throughout NZ.
+Quality of conserved feed may be lost.

 more